Universal Pl\"ucker coordinates for the Wronski map and positivity in real Schubert calculus: Introduction

 The \emph{KP hierarchy} is a system of differential equations which arose out of the study of solitary waves.
 As we recall in \cref{sec:kpbackground}, its solutions are encoded by \emph{$\tau$-functions}.
 These are symmetric functions satisfying the Hirota equation \eqref{eq:KP}, or equivalently, functions whose coefficients in the Schur basis satisfy the \Plucker relations \eqref{eq:prelspartitions}.
 We can then equivalently rephrase \cref{thm:main}\ref{main_pluckers} as the statement that the symmetric function

-with coefficients in $\CC[\Sn]$ is a $\tau$-function of the KP hierarchy, where $\mu_1, \dots, \mu_s$ denote the lengths of the cycles of $\sigma \in \symgrp{X}$, and $\p_k$ is the $k$th power sum symmetric function.
+is a $\tau$-function of the KP hierarchy, where $\mu_1, \dots, \mu_s$ denote the lengths of the cycles of $\sigma \in \symgrp{X}$, $\Lambda$ denotes the $\CC$-algebra of symmetric functions, and $\p_k\in\Lambda$ is the $k$th power sum.
 (See \cref{thm:taufunction,thm:tauinfinity} for precise statements.)
 As we mentioned above, our proof of \cref{thm:main}\ref{main_pluckers} in fact uses the theory of symmetric functions and $\tau$-functions.